gustafsson96/cats-and-coffee-cafe/README.md

 + ### Content
     + To add a core structure to the HTML file (single page website), I followed alonged the [Love Running 03: Boilerplate](https://www.youtube.com/watch?v=MUPx3gmySR0&t=316s) video by Code Institue available in LMS and adapted the content to my project.

-    + To create navigation bar, I watched Code Institute's navigation styling videos [Love Running 07](https://www.youtube.com/watch?v=v6BsfVdLJz8&t=135s) and [Love Running 08](https://www.youtube.com/watch?v=nuR9XQlWDw8&t=261s) available in the LMS and adopted the content to fit the design of my page.
+    + To create a navigation bar, I watched the Code Institute navigation styling videos [Love Running 07](https://www.youtube.com/watch?v=v6BsfVdLJz8&t=135s) and [Love Running 08](https://www.youtube.com/watch?v=nuR9XQlWDw8&t=261s) available in the LMS and adopted the content to fit the design of my page.

     + For the landing page layout I used display:flex and [this YouTube tutorial](https://www.youtube.com/watch?v=u044iM9xsWU) by Kevin Powell helped me understand flexbox.